danigunawan/linux-workstation-setup/README.md

 ***WARNING: Don't forget to change the Genymotion Version.***

- - Then, go to Genymotion Settings at 'ADB' tab, and chose the path of your Android SDK.
+ - Then, go to Genymotion Settings at 'ADB' tab, and choose the path of your Android SDK.

 # Extras (Tools, etc)